-The highest-ranked 40 to 50 applicants in the first round will be invited for a Skype interview.
-For this second round of selection, the members of the MEME Admissions Committee meet at a central location in order to interview the remaining applicants.
-Each interview consists of a brief Powerpoint presentation prepared by the applicant on a scientific topic of their choice, a brief discussion of this presentation, and a couple of questions on background, knowledge, and motivation.
+In a third step, the members of the MEME Admissions Committee meet at a central location in order to interview the remaining applicants.
+Each Skype interview consists of a brief presentation prepared by the applicant on a scientific topic of their choice, a brief discussion of this presentation, and a couple of questions on background, knowledge, and motivation.
 Again, the applicant receives several marks for aspects such as presentation ability, ability to handle questions, and breadth and depth of knowledge.
 The interview scores are combined with the scores of the first round of selection (both scores having equal weight), resulting in a final ranking of candidates.
 Again, the committee carefully checks whether the numerical scores were assigned in a fair and comparable manner.
 Based on this ranking, the committee decides on whether an interviewed candidate can be admitted to the MEME programme and whom to recommend for an Erasmus Mundus scholarship.

-The time line is as follows: The first round of selection will be completed in the fourth week of January.
+The first two rounds of selection take place in January.
 Applicants to be invited for an interview will be notified about this by email in late January/early February.
-The second round of selection will be completed around mid-February, and all applicants will be notified about the outcome as soon as possible.
-However, since the selection procedure is quite involved and has to be executed with extreme care, we cannot guarantee that applicants are notified about the outcome before the second week of March.
-This notification will specify whether an applicant will be admitted to the MEME programme and also will give an indication on whether the Admissions Committee has recommended the applicant for an Erasmus Mundus scholarship.
-The EU will eventually decide on who will actually receive a scholarship.
-This decision will typically be known in late April/early May.
+All other applicants will be notified that they are not eligible for the MEME programme.
+The third round of selection (the interviews) will take place in the second half of February.
+All applicants will be notified about the outcome in the first half of March.
+This notification will specify whether the applicant is admitted to the MEME programme and will also give an indication on whether the applicant has been recommended to the EACEA for an Erasmus Mundus scholarship (see Section 9.2).
+The EACEA will eventually take the decision on who will actually receive a scholarship.
+This decision will typically be disclosed in late April/early May.